Printed on 3/24/2023

 • Credits: 2.00

-Introduces students to the fundamentals of digital image and video production.
-Students will learn how to edit videos as well as images for web, mobile, social and online advertising.
+Introduces students to the fundamentals of the software used to create video, images and content for mobile, social and online advertising.
 In addition, students will learn how to publish video and images online.

 • Digital Marketing